Why relief, recovery, and resiliency?

 Recovery allocation includes support for survivors of the fire and non-biological relationships that are considered family, such as life partners (who may have not been legally married) and relationships considered to be next of kin that may not be typically recognized by relief efforts.

-Many families have declined financial support and instead requested that these funds be allocated to programs designed for long-term impact and community renewal.
-The Resiliency project is informed by current responsibilities and forthcoming community outreach and will unfold in a third phase following the disbursement of Relief and Recovery funds.
-Gray Area is committed to serving our community in 2017 and beyond, be that through education, legislation, or providing the means necessary to create safe spaces.
+Some recipients have requested that their funds be reallocated to programs designed for long-term impact and community renewal.
+The Resiliency project is informed by current responsibilities and forthcoming community outreach that will unfold in a third phase of work following the disbursement of Relief and Recovery funds.
+Donations are being collected here.
+Gray Area is committed to serving the affected communities in 2017 and beyond, be that through education, legislation, or providing the means necessary to create safe spaces.
+We plan on announcing details during the summer of 2017.

 What documentation is required to receive funds?

-Our program managers will specify what is needed for each disbursement category, for all categories we require supporting Identification for the claimant such as a state issued photo ID and supporting victim relationship documents such as birth, death, or marriage certificate.
+Our program managers will specify what is needed for each disbursement category in private communication with each claimant.
+For all categories, we require supporting identification, such as a state-issued photo ID.
 Some categories require financial impact statements and proof of incurred expenses.

-Can I get more details about the “roughly” 4.7% in fees deducted from the amount displayed on YouCaring?
+Can I get more details about the “roughly” 4.7% in fees deducted from the phase one allocation budget, mentioned in the January 25th press release?

+In the January 25th press release, we mentioned a discrepancy between the phase one allocation budget and the total displayed on the YouCaring campaign page.
 WePay, YouCaring’s merchant provider, charges 2.9% + 30¢ per transaction.
+When we calculated the amount we had to work with for the first phase of allocations, we had to deduct these fees from the allocation budget.
 Some transactions could not be processed, effectively removing the donation from the final deposits.
-These pending transactions are not reflected in the total displayed on the YouCaring page and have been included in our calculation of the 4.7% deducted fees.
+These pending transactions were not reflected in the total displayed on the YouCaring page, and we thought it important to clarify the discrepancy in totals.

 How much of the money raised is being used to cover administrative costs?

-Hundreds of hours of skilled labor are being volunteered pro bono, including legal counsel, accounting, and efforts from Gray Area’s staff.
-As the amount of donations and claims both grew, it became clear that volunteer help would not be sufficient to administer the fund, and Gray Area hired administrators in early January to this end.
-The administrative and overhead costs for the first two phases of the fund management will remain at 5% or less of the total donations.
+Hundreds of hours of skilled labor are being offered pro bono, including legal counsel, accounting, and efforts from Gray Area’s staff.
+As both the amount of donations and claims grew, it became clear that volunteer help would not be sufficient to administer the fund, and Gray Area hired administration staff in early January to this end.
+The administrative and overhead costs for the first two phases of the fund management will remain at approximately 5% of the total donations.

 Are payments from the Gray Area Oakland Fire Fund subject to federal income tax?

-We cannot provide tax advice, please consult with a licensed professional.
-Please consult your tax advisor.
-We at Gray Area cannot provide tax advice regarding these payments.
+Please consult with a licensed professional.
+We at Gray Area cannot provide tax advice regarding your individual financial circumstances and how these payments will effect that.

 What is Gray Area’s EIN/Tax ID for Tax Deduction?